 However, this isn’t the only rare type of beacon that I have found wartime dated manuals for.
 Next to the better known AN/PPN-1 and PPN-2 Eureka beacons, the United States developed other portable radio beacons for guiding aircraft to drop zones.
 The PPN-1 was used in all WW2 operations.
 The PPN-2 was only used in Operation Varsity.
 The PPN-1 is very rare and only a handful of sets (if that) are known to have survived the war.
 PPN-1 accessories are also very rare.
 The PPN-2 is also quite rare and expensive, but more of these survived.

 The so-called BUPS beacon is another mysterious piece.
 In reference books you will only find the antenna and its padded drop bag.
 It’s very rare, and I only know of about 5 collectors and museums who have one.
 But it’s unclear whether these were actually used, and where and how.
 I have a manual for the AN/UPN-2, as seems to be its official nomenclature, but the antenna itself is unmarked.
 The advantage of the BUPS beacon is its much longer range than the PPN-1 and 2.
 The BUPS telescopic antenna is much taller than that of the other beacons.
 According to literature on Operation Overlord, only 2 BUPS beacons were used on D-Day.
+I had a video here on YouTube, but unfortunately, it has been removed.
 When you look at this video, and that’s also what I get from the manual, the BUPS antenna is more like a spool, so not telescopic.

 I also have a manual for the AN/TPN-2.
 This would still qualify as a portable beacon, but it looks much larger and heavier than the PPN-1 or 2 or the BUPS.